php-dev-br/laravel-doc-pt-br/eloquent.md

 The `retrieved` event will fire when an existing model is retrieved from the database.
 When a new model is saved for the first time, the `creating` and `created` events will fire.
 If a model already existed in the database and the `save` method is called, the `updating` / `updated` events will fire.
 However, in both cases, the `saving` / `saved` events will fire.

-> {note} When issuing a mass update or delete via Eloquent, the `saved`, `updated`, `deleting`, and `deleted` model events will not be fired for the affected models.
-This is because the models are never actually retrieved when issuing a mass update or delete.
+> {note} When issuing a mass update via Eloquent, the `saved` and `updated` model events will not be fired for the updated models.
+This is because the models are never actually retrieved when issuing a mass update.

-To get started, define a `$dispatchesEvents` property on your Eloquent model that maps various points of the Eloquent model's lifecycle to your own [event classes](events.md):
+To get started, define a `$dispatchesEvents` property on your Eloquent model that maps various points of the Eloquent model's lifecycle to your own [event classes](/docs/{{version}}/events):

     <?php

     namespace App;

+    use App\Events\UserSaved;
     use App\Events\UserDeleted;
-    use App\Events\UserSaved;
+    use Illuminate\Notifications\Notifiable;
     use Illuminate\Foundation\Auth\User as Authenticatable;

     class User extends Authenticatable